stolostron/virtual-baremetal-sno-host-prep/ai_sno_test/README.md

 2. Fill in all.yml according to the comments.

 3. Create a inventory file.
-All hosts should be ssh accessable:
+All hosts should be ssh accessible:
 ```
 cat << EOF > inventory
+[bastion]
+host-name-of-bastion

 [vmhosts]
 host-name-of-vm-hosts-01 offset=1
 host-name-of-vm-hosts-02 offset=2